Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Experiments and Results

 \subsection{Clinical evaluation of markerless registration}

 HoloLens recordings are presented in supplementary video.
 We implemented our depth-only, markerless registration pipeline on a head-mounted display (HoloLens~2) coupled to a workstation (Intel\textsuperscript{\textregistered} Core\texttrademark~i9 CPU, NVIDIA\textsuperscript{\textregistered} RTX~4060 GPU).
 Articulated HAnd Tracking (AHAT) depth frames streamed at $\sim$30~Hz over a custom TCP protocol; registration ran on the workstation while virtual content rendering occurred on-device in near real-time.
+Our system setup and AR overlay were deployed immediately after anesthesia induction, during the pre-incision phase, to visualize the anatomy.

 We computed registration error as the nearest-neighbor distance between surface-traced points on the virtual overlay and the corresponding points traced on the patient’s skin in the HoloLens world frame.
+Note that the points used for error evaluation (collected via the tracked stylus) were entirely independent from the point clouds used for the registration computation.
 Across 7 intraoperative trials (feet1–2, ear1–3, leg1–2), we selected three pools from each trial target.
 Thus, from each trial’s full traced point set, we formed three disjoint “pools”, yielding $\approx N/3$ points per pool.
 The combined pooled per-point error had a median of 3.9\,mm and a mean of 4.0\,$\pm$\,1.7\,mm (SD).
 By anatomy, medians were 3.2\,mm (feet), 4.3\,mm (ear), and 5.3\,mm (leg).